Watch 600+ videos on our YouTube channel!

 Rhythm of Root Chakra Music

-Sacral Chakra Musical Sounds
+Sacral Chakra Instruments

 The sacral chakra is connected to wind instruments (flutes, clarinets, bassoon, bagpipes).
 Woodwind instruments have been in use since before modern farming began 12,000 years ago.
 Bagpipes were originally made from animal skin but now are usually made of a synthetic like Goretex.